microsoft/react-native-windows-samples/docs/native-modules.md

     "type": "modules",
     "jsSrcsDir": "src",
     "windows": {
-      "namespace": "YourAppCodegenNamespace"
+      "namespace": "YourAppCodegenNamespace",
+      "cppStringType": "std::string", /* optional */
+      "separateDataTypes": false, /* optional */
+      "outputDirectory": "codegen" /* optional */
     }
   },
 ```

 The values for `name`, `type`, `jsSrcsDir` are shared with react-native as documented [here](https://reactnative.dev/docs/next/the-new-architecture/pillars-turbomodules).
 The `windows` object will cause the windows-codegen task to generate windows specific codegen for any TurboModule spec files defined within your project.

-The `windows.namespace` property will control which C++ namespace these generated files will use.
+- `windows.namespace`: Required.
+This property controls which C++ namespace these generated files are using.
+- `windows.cppStringType`: Optional.
+This property controls which C++ string type is used in generated files.
+The default value is `std::string`.
+You could choose between `std::string` and `std::wstring`.
+- `windows.separateDataTypes`: Optional.
+  - The default value is `false`, in which case `NativeAbcSpec.g.h` is generated from `NativeAbc.ts`.
+  - When it is `true`:
+    - `NativeAbcDataTypes.h` and `NativeAbcSpec.g.h` are generated. `NativeAbcDataTypes.h` contains all custom types defined in `NativeAbc.ts`.
+    - `NativeAbcSpec.g.h` contains all the remaining code.
+    - `NativeAbcSpec.g.h` does not include `NativeAbcDataTypes.h`.
+    - If there is no custom types, `NativeAbcDataTypes.h` will not be generated even when `windows.separateDataTypes` is `true`.
+- `windows.outputDirectory`: Optional.
+This property controls where generated files are located.
+The default value is `codegen`, which put files in the `codegen` folder under the working directory.
+If such folder does not exist at the moment, it will be created.

 ### 2. Create JavaScript Specification